 The continued strength of the yen limited Daihatsu’s earnings from foreign markets, leading it to withdraw from the United States in 2011 and, two years later, from Europe.

 In 2015, Daihatsu pulled out of South Africa.
-This means we won’t be seeing new Daihatsu models in this country.
-However, the company’s cars continued selling well up to that point and large numbers are still on our roads.
+This put an end to the roll-out of new Daihatsu models in the country.
+However, Daihatsu cars continued selling well up to that point and large numbers are still on our roads.

 In 2016, Daihatsu became a wholly owned subsidiary of Toyota.